-This is why I created my “Work With Brands For Money eCourse” to help you.
+This is why I created my membership group, “Brand Your Biz Academy Membership” to help you.

-In this resource guide, I share with you how to navigate the influencer world and how to make sure your brand pitch gets responded to.
+In this program, I share with you how to navigate the influencer world and how to make sure your brand pitch gets responded to.